Prasanna Nair: Biography

 Nair is originally from India and completed her medical training at Lady Hardinge Medical College in Delhi.
-In 1960 she moved to Maryland, USA and began her medical residency in pediatrics at the University of Maryland Medical Center.
+In 1960 she moved to Maryland, US, and began her medical residency in pediatrics at the University of Maryland Medical Center.
 Nair passed the American Board of Pediatrics in 1965.
 In 1970 she became a Fellow of the American Academy of Pediatrics.
-In 1982 Nair received her masters degree in public health from the Johns Hopkins University School of Public Health.
+In 1982 Nair received her master's degree in public health from the Johns Hopkins University School of Public Health.
 She is certified in pediatrics by the American Board of Pediatrics and her Maryland State Medical License was active until 2017.

-Nair’s work has been focused on helping and caring for children and adolescents, specifically infants of mothers with HIV/AIDS or substance use disorders.
+Nair's work has been focused on helping and caring for children and adolescents, specifically infants of mothers with HIV/AIDS or substance use disorders.
 She has also spent time advocating for the education and commitment of medical students to advance the field of pediatric medicine.
 In 1970 Nair founded the Special Parent Infant Care and Enrichment (SPICE) clinic.
 The SPICE clinic endeavors to care for infants of HIV positive mothers at the University of Maryland.
 The SPICE clinic also refers mothers with drug dependencies to treatment programs.
 This project not only serves an at-risk population of children but also provides very important research and experience to the field of pediatric medicine.
 Dr. Nair worked as the director of the Community Pediatric Center from 1975 to 1985.
 The Community Pediatric Center was a federal project at the University of Maryland for children and youth and provided health care to inner city and low-income family children who would otherwise not have access to primary health care.
 From 1985 through 2000 she directed the Junior Year Pediatric Clerkship at the University of Maryland while working as an associate professor of pediatrics at the University of Maryland School of Medicine.
 Nair has served on numerous committees directed towards advocacy and research for children, particularly at-risk children, including children from low-income families, or children whose parents have HIV/AIDS or substance abuse disorders.